tbernalz/Quantum-GroverAlgorithm/README.md

 # Grover's Algorithm Implementation

 This project implements Grover's algorithm in Python using matrix operations with NumPy.
 It avoids any libraries or functions that specifically implement quantum operations.
 Grover's algorithm is a quantum algorithm designed to solve the unstructured search problem.
-It can find a marked element in a set of \( N \) elements in \( O(\sqrt{N}) \) time, compared to \( O(N) \) time for classical algorithms.
+It can find a marked element in a set of N elements in O(√N) time, compared to O(N) time for classical algorithms.

 ## Table of Contents
 1. [Technologies](#technologies)